Shalsh23/VocabBuilder/README.md

-# WordADay - Vocabulary Web Scraper
+# VocabBuilder - Multi-Source Vocabulary Application

-A Python web scraping project that collects and extracts vocabulary information from the "A Word A Day" (AWAD) website at wordsmith.org.
+A comprehensive vocabulary learning application that aggregates interesting words, definitions, and usage examples from multiple sources to build a rich language learning database.

 ## Overview

-This project scrapes interesting English vocabulary words along with their definitions and usage examples from the Wordsmith.org archives, creating a comprehensive database for vocabulary learning and language enrichment.
+VocabBuilder is designed to be an extensible vocabulary aggregation platform.
+Currently, it supports scraping from the "A Word A Day" (AWAD) website at wordsmith.org, with plans to integrate multiple vocabulary sources including dictionary APIs, literature databases, and other educational resources.

-## Features
+## Current Features

+### Wordsmith.org Integration
-- Scrapes word archives from wordsmith.org
+- Scrapes word archives from wordsmith.org/awad
 - Extracts detailed word information including:
   - Word definitions
   - Parts of speech